MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- On Certifying and Improving Generalization to Unseen Domains. [[paper]](https://arxiv.org/abs/2206.12364) [[code]](https://github.com/akshaymehra24/CertifiableDG)
+  - Akshay Mehra, Bhavya Kailkhura, Pin-Yu Chen, Jihun Hamm.
+  - Key Word: Certified Domain Generalization; Distributionally Robust Optimization.
+  - <details><summary>Digest</summary> We demonstrate that the accuracy of the models trained with DG methods varies significantly across unseen domains, generated from popular benchmark datasets.
+This highlights that the performance of DG methods on a few benchmark datasets may not be representative of their performance on unseen domains in the wild.
+To overcome this roadblock, we propose a universal certification framework based on distributionally robust optimization (DRO) that can efficiently certify the worst-case performance of any DG method.
+This enables a data-independent evaluation of a DG method complementary to the empirical evaluations on benchmark datasets.

+- Out of distribution robustness with pre-trained Bayesian neural networks. [[paper]](https://arxiv.org/abs/2206.12361)
+  - Xi Wang, Laurence Aitchison.
+  - Key Word: Corruption Robustness; Pre-training; Bayesian Neural Networks.
+  - <details><summary>Digest</summary> We develop ShiftMatch, a new training-data-dependent likelihood for out of distribution (OOD) robustness in Bayesian neural networks (BNNs).
+ShiftMatch is inspired by the training-data-dependent "EmpCov" priors from Izmailov et al. (2021a) and efficiently matches test-time spatial correlations to those at training time.
+Critically, ShiftMatch is designed to leave neural network training unchanged, allowing it to use publically available samples from pretrained BNNs.
+Using pre-trained HMC samples, ShiftMatch gives strong performance improvements on CIFAR-10-C, outperforms EmpCov priors, and is perhaps the first Bayesian method capable of convincingly outperforming plain deep ensembles.

 - Invariant Causal Mechanisms through Distribution Matching. [[paper]](https://arxiv.org/abs/2206.11646)
   - Mathieu Chevalley, Charlotte Bunne, Andreas Krause, Stefan Bauer.
   - Key Word: Domain Generalization; Causal Inference.